Your Most-Googled New-Mom Questions, Answered

 What is the best baby food to start with?

 Babies can start eating solids around six months, although there are other signs parents should look for, like head control and ability to sit up.
-While breast milk or formula should be your baby’s main source of nutrition up to ten months, the first food can be a rice cereal mixed with breast milk or formula or mashed vegetables with no sugar or salt added.
+While breast milk or formula should be your baby’s main source of nutrition up to 10 months, the first food can be a rice cereal mixed with breast milk or formula — or mashed vegetables with no sugar or salt added.
 Read our complete guide to introducing solid foods here.

 How do I tell if my baby will be tall?

 Babies who are “born long” may be more likely to grow up to be tall.
 But the biggest indicator will be the height of the baby’s birth parents.
 A popular formula involves finding a sort of average between the mother and father.
 Add up the height of both parents, then add five for a boy and subtract five for a girl and divide by two.
 You can also double a boy’s height at 2, or a girl’s height at 18 months.
 Neither method is precise, and of course, often people defy the averages and wind up taller than both parents, for example.
-The only way to know for sure is, like so many things with babies, wait and see.
+The only way to know for sure is, like so many things with babies, to wait and see.

 Do babies dream?